ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 nonce, context, and token_key_id fields.

-When used for client authorization, the "PrivateToken" authentication scheme defines one parameter, "token", which is a quoted string containing the base64url-encoded Token struct.
-Since the length of the Token struct is not fixed, the base64url data MUST include padding.
+When used for client authorization, the "PrivateToken" authentication scheme defines one parameter, "token", which contains the base64url-encoded Token struct.
+Since the length of the Token struct is not fixed, the base64url value MUST include padding.
+As an Authentication Parameter (`auth-param` from
+{{!RFC9110}}), the value can be either a token or a quoted-string, and might be required to be a quoted-string if the base64url string includes "=" characters.
 All unknown or unsupported parameters to "PrivateToken" authentication credentials MUST be ignored.

 Clients present this Token structure to origins in a new HTTP request using the Authorization header as follows: